 This course functions as an introduction to International law and a foundation for other courses in the master's programme in International Law.
 It covers the relevant legal principles and institutions in broad outline, while investigating a series of theoretical questions central to international law.
 The emphasis is on seminars and class discussion.
-History and Theory of International Law; Sources of International Law; The relationship between International and Municipal Law; Subjects of International Law; Objects of International Law; Treaties; Limitations on jurisdiction, including sovereign immunity and treatment of aliens; State responsibility; State succession.
+History and Theory of International Law; Sources of International Law; The relationship between International and Municipal Law; Subjects of

+International Law; Objects of International Law; Treaties; Limitations on jurisdiction, including sovereign immunity and treatment of aliens; State responsibility; State succession.

-DP requirements: Satisfactory attendance at and participation in seminars.
+DP requirements: Satisfactory attendance at and participation in seminars

-Assessment: Essay 35%, Class participation 10% and the final written examination counts for 55% of the final grade.
+Assessment: Coursework 45% (Essay 35%, Class participation 10%) Examination 55%